artsy/artsy.github.io/_posts/2020-07-15-from-engineering-to-product-management-and-back-again.md

 The interpersonal skills I had built up and practiced as a software engineer didn't directly translate to the skills I needed to build influence.
 As a baseline, engineering communication requires precision and clarity of thought.
 Since you're typically talking with other engineers, you have shared language and set of tools to help get your point across.
-For example, if you can't succictly express your idea in words you can just write that thought out in code and other engineers will get it.
+For example, if you can't succinctly express your idea in words you can just write that thought out in code and other engineers will get it.

 Product managers work with a lot of different kinds of people: engineers, designers, marketers, sales people,